dotelpenguin/enigma-touch-museum/README.md

 - [ ] Logic not handling 4 Rotor configs
 - [ ] Logic issues with Lettered Rotors

+## Known Issues

+- Only ONE WebPage can be connected at a time due to limitations of the Python Library.

 ## License

 See [LICENSE](LICENSE) file for details.